 Please contact GFFL at the first sign of a behavior that concerns you for recommendations on how to correct it!

-- At the Windsor foster facility, the dogs have access to the outside all the time.
+- At the Windsor boarding facility, the dogs have access to the outside during the day and are crated at night.
 You will want to take your greyhound out often (every 2 hours or so) at first and give praise when the dog does his/her business outside.
-Dogs are fed at approximately 6:30 am and 6:30 pm.
+Dogs are fed at approximately 6:30 am and 4:30 pm.